lukaselmer/renuo-cms-doc/local_setup.md

 ### Set Up a Amazon S3 bucket

-1. Sign in to amazon
+1. Log in to amazon

 1. Navigate to S3 by clicking on the S3 icon: